palantir/conjure-java/readme.md

     Union types can be one of a few variants.
 To interact with a union value, users should use the `.accept` method and define a Visitor that handles each of the possible variants, including the possibility of an unknown variant.

+    Jackson writes the `type` discriminator first so generated readers can avoid buffering.
+Readers also accept the discriminator in any position.
+With `--defensiveCollections`, public union factories copy input maps.
+Jackson-created maps are wrapped without an additional copy; maps from custom deserializers or custom map constructors are copied to preserve ownership and immutability.

     ```java
     Foo output = unionTypeExample.accept(new Visitor<Foo>() {